runrevelations/ng-infinite-scroll/README.md

-This an AngularJs infinite scroll for ng-repeat.
+This is an AngularJs infinite scroll for ng-repeat.

 Clone this repo and open index.html to view.